Exploring $\widetilde{R}_2$ Leptoquarks and Majorana Neutrinos via same-sign dimuons at the HL-LHC: Results and discussions

 \section{Results and discussions}

-In Fig.~\ref{Fig:Ydl_MR2_final}, we present the projected sensitivity contours in the $Y_{12}$–$Z_{11}$ plane for few illustrative sLQ masses $M_{\widetilde{R}_2}=1.0,\ 2.0,\ 3.0,$ and $4.0~\text{TeV}$, assuming $M_N=50~\text{GeV}$ and $\sqrt{s}=14~\text{TeV}$.
-The dashed, dotted, and solid contours correspond to sensitivities obtained by considering pair production only, single production only, and their combined contribution, respectively.
-The blue (red) contours denote the $2\sigma$ sensitivity reach ($5\sigma$ discovery reach).
-Existing constraints from the ATLAS direct LQ search~\cite{ATLAS:2020dsk}, the ATLAS gluino-pair SUSY search~\cite{ATLAS:2023afl}, and indirect CMS LQ limits~\cite{CMS:2024bej} are shown by the orange, pink, and gray shaded regions, respectively.
-The procedure used to recast these limits is described in detail in Ref.~\cite{Saha:2025npi}. \\
+In Fig.~\ref{Fig:Ydl_MR2_final}, we present the projected sensitivity contours in the $Y_{12}$–$Z_{11}$ plane for representative sLQ masses $M_{\widetilde{R}_2}=1.0,\ 2.0,\ 3.0,$ and $4.0~\text{TeV}$, assuming $M_N=50~\text{GeV}$ at the HL-LHC.
+The dashed, dotted, and solid contours correspond to pair production, single production, and their combination, respectively, while the blue (red) curves denote the $2\sigma$ sensitivity ($5\sigma$ discovery reach).
+Existing constraints from ATLAS direct LQ searches~\cite{ATLAS:2020dsk}, ATLAS gluino-pair SUSY searches~\cite{ATLAS:2023afl}, and indirect CMS limits~\cite{CMS:2024bej} are shown as shaded regions.
+The recasting procedure follows Ref.~\cite{Saha:2025npi}.